ibm-cloud-docs/power-iaas/network-architecture.md

 [Off-premises]{: tag-blue}

-This topic describes typical network architectures that are used in the {{site.data.keyword.powerSysFull}} on cloud network architecture and is not an exhaustive list of {{site.data.keyword.powerSys_notm}} connection methods.
+This topic describes typical network architectures that are used in the {{site.data.keyword.powerSysFull}} network architecture and is not an exhaustive list of {{site.data.keyword.powerSys_notm}} connection methods.
 {: shortdesc}

 ## {{site.data.keyword.powerSys_notm}} networking environment